adhityaravi/fire-flakes/README.md

 - Provide an opinionated, repeatable, and well-featured SDE environment recipe out-of-the-box
 - Allow the setup to be easily versioned, shared and reproduced across different machines for multiple users
-- Be less manual, invasie and flaky (lol, the irony) compared to traditional dotfiles and shell scripts
+- Be less manual, invasive and flaky (lol, the irony) compared to traditional dotfiles and shell scripts
+- Allow system level configuration (for NixOS based systems) under the same framework

 ---